-In which ways will 6 GHz spectrum impact the Wi-Fi market?
+In which ways will the 6 GHz spectrum impact the Wi-Fi market?

 When will standard power 6 GHz APs begin to be used, and what will be the total number of deployments?

 Is the Digital Subscriber Line (DSL) CPE market in decline?
-Has DOCSIS 3.1 superseded 3.0?
+When will large-scale DOCSIS 4.0 deployments begin?
 How significant is the demand for the latest generation of Optical Network Terminal (ONT) CPE?

 Do dual-radio APs have a future?
-Will tri-radio APs become the most dominant type in both the residential and enterprise markets?
+Will tri-radio access points become the most dominant type in both the residential and enterprise markets?

-Which vendors are market leaders in terms of shipments and revenue for different equipment types across the period from 2014 to 2021?
+Which vendors are market leaders in terms of shipments and revenue for different equipment types across the period 1Q 2020 to 3Q 2023?

-Shipment and revenue projections for different types of Wi-Fi equipment, spanning wireless routers, residential gateways, consumer pure APs, Wi-Fi mesh, Wi-Fi extenders/repeaters, and both enterprise independent and dependent APs.
+Shipment and revenue projections for different types of Wi-Fi equipment, spanning wireless routers, residential gateways, consumer pure APs, Wi-Fi mesh, Wi-Fi extender/repeaters, and both enterprise independent and dependent APs.

-Data on the Wi-Fi protocol cycles for all major standards, including Wi-Fi 5, Wi-Fi 6, Wi-Fi 6E, and Wi-Fi 7.
+Data on the Wi-Fi protocol cycles for all major standards, including Wi-Fi 5, Wi-Fi 6, Wi-Fi 6E, Wi-Fi 7, and Wi-Fi 8.